-We hypothesised that if vitamin D insufficiency may be causally related to inflammageing, and in turn mechanistically linked to attenuation of antigen specific recall responses, then vitamin D supplementation may rescue age-related diminution of recall responses.
-We tested this hypothesis by evaluating immune responses before and after of vitamin D replacement (6400IU of vitamin D3 per day orally for 14 weeks) among older adults (median age 69 years; 6 males and 12 females), with low concentrations of serum 25(OH)D (median 43nmol [22.9-68.3nmol/L]) (Figure 2A).
-We utilised 6400IU/day in order to maximise our chances of elevating circulating 25(OH)D levels into high physiological range, without risking toxicity by exceeding the Tolerable Upper Intake Level (UL) of 10,000 IU/day (37).
-All older adults had a significant increase in their serum 25(OH)D concentrations after vitamin D replacement (Figure 2B) confirming compliance with the vitamin D supplementation regime.
-We observed a significant increase in VZV clinical scores after vitamin D supplementation (Figures 2C and D) using an ordinal scale clinical score (11).
-The increase in VZV clinical score was not due to repeated exposure of antigen, as we have shown previously that repeated exposure to VZV antigen over the same time frame as used in this study, does not increase VZV clinical score (8).
+We hypothesised that if vitamin D insufficiency may be causally related to inflammageing, and in turn mechanistically linked to attenuation of antigen specific recall responses, then vitamin D supplementation may rescue age-related diminution of immune responses.
+We tested this hypothesis by evaluating immune responses before and after of vitamin D replacement (6400 IU of vitamin D, per day orally for 14 weeks) among older adults (median age 69 years; 6 males and 12 females), with low concentrations of serum 25(OH)D [median 43 nmol (22.9-68.3 nmol/l)] (Fig. 2A).
+We utilised 6400 IU/day in order to maximise our chances of elevating circulating 25(OH)D levels into high physiological range, without risking toxicity by exceeding the tolerable upper intake level (UL) of 10,000 IU/day [37].
+All older adults had a significant increase in their serum 25(OH)D concentrations after vitamin D replacement (Fig. 2B) confirming compliance with the vitamin D supplementation regime.
+We observed a significant increase in VZV clinical scores after vitamin D supplementation (Fig. 2C and D)